IP vs O-Level Tuition: Understanding the Key Differences

 • Inquiry-based learning, projects, open-ended assessments

-• Examples: RGS, HCI, RI, NYGH, VJC, ACS(I), DHS
+• Examples: RGS, RI, Hwa Chong Institution (HCI), NYGH, DHS, SJI, ACS(I), NJC

-What is the O Level Stream?
+What is the O-Level Stream?

 • Standardized MOE syllabus; clear tested boundaries